apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 #### Windows

 These steps may vary depending on your installed version of Windows.
-Close and reopen any command prompt windows after making changes to see them reflected
+Close and reopen any command prompt windows after making changes to see them reflected.

 1. Click on the __Start__ menu in the lower-left corner of the desktop

-1. In the search bar, search for __Environment Variables__ and select __Edit the system Environment Variables__ from the options that appear
+1. In the search bar, search for __Environment Variables__ and select __Edit the
+   system Environment Variables__ from the options that appear

 1. In the window that appears, click the __Environment Variables__ button